-Using knowledge gathered from partners as a part of the Cyber-MAR project and existing example of cyber vulnerabilities and attacks in similar infrastructure, this paper devised two attack scenarios that aligned with the two pilots of the project.
+Using knowledge gathered from partners as a part of the Cyber-MAR project and existing examples of cyber vulnerabilities and attacks in similar infrastructure, this paper devised two attack scenarios aligned with the two pilots of the project.
 This explored the possible outcomes resulting from an attack that targeted port power, and a wireless attack that targeted cranes and caused delays down the supply chain.
-Conceptualising these scenarios, and providing risk assessments of the two scenarios, this paper was able to demonstrate the dynamic changes to both cyber and cyber-physical risks at a port.
+Conceptualising these scenarios, and providing risk assessments of the two scenarios, this paper demonstrated the dynamic changes to both cyber and cyber-physical risks at a port.
 From this, further work can be done to assess specific ports privately, to protect real port vulnerabilities, and create appropriate technical (IDS) and training solutions to mitigate the risks.
-These preliminary models also demonstrate how complex risks can become as ports become more technologically advanced, with the paper's conceptual findings identifying some elements that may become more relevant as ports continue to evolve in order to meet global demands.
+These preliminary models also demonstrate how complex risks can become as ports become more technologically advanced.
+The paper's conceptual findings identify some elements that may become more relevant as ports continue to evolve to meet global demands.